youcan-shop/youcan-ui/CONTRIBUTING.md

 ### Fork the repository

+> [!NOTE]
+> If you are a member of YouCan UI's core team then you can skip this step and clone the repo directly

 Click on the "Fork" button at the top right corner of this page.
 This will create a copy of the repository in your GitHub account.

 ### Clone the repository